rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlan.md

 !!! note

     To configure switchport mode, make sure any existing configuration on the interface is removed.
-For instance, the system does not allow you to configure switchport on an interface that is assigned an IP address, as the interface is already in Layer 3 mode.
+For instance, the system does not allow you to configure switchport on an interface that is assigned an IP address, as the interface is already in Layer 3 mode (`no switchport`).

 ## Hybrid switchport mode